-The project would be consistent with local and regional land use designations, plans, and policies and would not divide an established community.
-Therefore, potential impacts related to land use and planning would be less than significant and no mitigation measures are necessary.
+Upon implementation of mitigation measures WQ-1 and WQ-2, the project would be consistent with all local and regional land use designations, plans, and policies adopted for the purpose of avoiding or mitigating environmental effects.
+The project would not result in the division of an established community.
+Therefore, upon implementation of the measures identified below, potential impacts related to land use and planning would be less than significant.